rrreeezzz/rrreeezzz.github.io/_posts/2018-03-02-pragyan-ctf-old-school-hack.markdown

 0056| 0x7fffffffe028 ("5a44356d.dat")
 [------------------------------------------------------------------------------]
 {% endhighlight %}
-Folowing our first input, we have the name of the file to open.
+Following our first input, we have the name of the file to open.
 And note that the **print_record** function read the same string at the same address (0x7fffffffe010).

 It's now easy to think of a potential payload: